sanghee-dev/popcorn-native/README.md

 ### Home

-- You can watch the movies you want by setting genre filter.
+- Watch the movies you want by setting genre filter.
-- You can press the Like button.
+- Press the Like button.
 - If there is no poster, an alternative image will replace it.

 ### Movie